-Through research conducted by Retirement Move, we've learned that the perfect age to reduce staff is 64.Downsizing at this age allows you to bring out the best in your home and means you don't have to struggle with the stress and physical work of moving home.
-When thinking about downsizing, it's important to forecast ahead for the future.
-While you may now be agile and capable, what will happen 15 to 20 years from now?
-According to Helen Guajardo, a real estate expert at KW San Antonio, medical problems or disability are one of the most common reasons why some choose to reduce their staff.
-The time may come when climbing the stairs of your two-story house several times a day can be too much.
+Through research conducted by Retirement Move, it has been found that the ideal age to downsize is 64.This age allows you to make the most of your home and avoid the stress and physical labor of moving.
+When considering downsizing, it is important to plan for the future.
+While you may be able-bodied now, what will happen 15 to 20 years from now?
+According to Helen Guajardo, a real estate expert at KW San Antonio, medical issues or disability are some of the most common reasons why people choose to downsize.
+Climbing the stairs of a two-story house multiple times a day may become too much.

-This is why downsizing to a smaller, less expensive home long before retirement may make sense.
 Don't wait until you're 50 or 60; move at 40, said Richard Arzaga, certified financial planner and CEO of Cornerstone Wealth Management in San Ramon, California.
-If the goal is a stronger financial position when you reach your older years and retire, the sooner you reduce your size, the better off you will be, he said.
-Many people fantasize about funding a large portion of their retirement by selling their current home, buying a smaller home, and investing the difference in income.
+If the goal is a stronger financial position when you reach your older years and retire, the sooner you reduce your size, the better off you will be.
+Many people dream of funding a large portion of their retirement by selling their current home, buying a smaller home, and investing the difference in income.
 However, this often yields fewer benefits than expected.